Samsung/tizen-docs/docs/application/tizen-studio/setup/install-sdk.md

 # Installing Tizen Studio

 The installer has been renewed to provide a better user experience and show the unique Tizen philosophy.
-Using the new installer, you can now install the basic platform as well as useful tools step by step with a few clicks.
+Using the new installer, you can now install the basic platform and the useful tools with a few clicks.

-You can use either the GUI or CLI version of the installer.
+You can use either the GUI or the CLI version of the installer.

 ## Using the GUI Installer